AmmarSaqib/java_db/README.md

 - **app -> model/dtos/Employee.java**: the files in this directory is for creating models that map onto the database tables.
 The classes here are annontated via tags specified by `jakarta.persistence`.

 - **app -> utils/dbmanagers/EmployeesDBMan.java**: this file is an example of how to interact with the database table using `HQL` and `Criteria Builder`.
 The managers will use the entity manager and commit transactions on it.
 The DB Manager will contain functions that define whichc queries are being performed on the table.
-For every table there will be a separate DB Manager.
+For every table there will be a separate DB Manager.*

+- **app -> Main.java**: Contains the example driver code.

 ## Techical Stuff
 ORM used in this project is `Hibernate-envers`.